krishnakrao/krishnakrao.github.io/_publications/lfmc_from_sar.md

 ![Seasonal changes in forest dryness mapped using our AI model.
 Forest dryness is displayed as a percentage of water in trees relative to their dry biomass.](/images/lfmc.gif){:height="50%" width="50%"}

 _Seasonal changes in forest dryness mapped using our AI model.
 Forest dryness is displayed as a percentage of water in trees relative to their dry biomass._

+Checkout the live fuel moisture maps on an interactive map <a href="https://kkraoj.users.earthengine.app/view/live-fuel-moisture" target="_blank">here</a>.